Fundamentals of Health Law

 7. Physician Self-Referral Law vs Anti-Kickback Statute

-Nicholas F. Alarif, McDermott Will & Emery LLP
+Nicholas F. Alarif, McDermott Will & Schulte LLP

 Joan B. Killgore, Polsinelli PC